chamlaira/IMDB-Clone/README.md

 # Getting Started
 - Go to `frontend` for the React application.
 - Go to `backend` for the ExpressJS backend.
+- Go to `https://omdb-eosin.vercel.app/` for the deployed app.

 ## Frontend Instructions
 Go to the `frontend` folder.